rsdy/rsdy.github.com/markdown/first_day_of_crowdfunding.md

-I also realised that with [one apparent exception](http://techblog.vsza.hu), the people I know, and my closest friends are not going to contribute money to the project, with one apparent exception.
+I also realised that with [one apparent exception](http://techblog.vsza.hu), the people I know, and my closest friends are not going to contribute money to the project.
 That is fine, and I'm not blaming them.
 People in Hungary don't really buy stuff on the Internet with credit cards, let alone spend their money on something they won't receive within a week.
 I knew that all along.
 Friends supported me with words, and that's enough.
 But as the Indiegogo tips and tricks page mentioned, I should base 25% of my income on the family and closest friends, which is logical: they are supposed to be the ones who trust me enough to invest money in me, and with their contributions, they convince others to do so as well.

 But why would they spend their money on me, when they have no interest in my project whatsoever?
 Even if they find the idea cool, it's not going to benefit